 Over one-third of individuals who suffer from heart attacks do not even experience chest pain, so they may even be unaware that they are experiencing a heart attack.
 Undetectable symptoms could also mean that a doctor misdiagnoses their illness.

 A doctor must perform a comprehensive check-up on a patient who reports that they have experienced a string of symptoms like the ones listed.
 Using the best diagnostics is vital to avoid a heart attack misdiagnosis that could lead to the patient’s preventable death.

 A misdiagnosis could lead to a failure to provide much-needed medical care.

 Instances of Illinois Malpractice in Failing to Diagnose a Heart Attack

-Those who have experienced a heart attack that could have been prevented can get in touch with a failure to diagnose heart attack attorney in Chicago.
-This type of attorney will help a person to move forward in pursuing a legal claim against a doctor or other medical professional.
+Those who have experienced a cardiac attack that could have been prevented can get in touch with a failure to diagnose heart attack attorney in Chicago.

 Please do not include any confidential or private information in a contact form, text message, or voicemail.
 All confidential or sensitive information you and your loved ones share with our Chicago medical malpractice lawyers is confidential through an attorney-client relationship.
 Please note, leaving a voicemail does not create an attorney-client relationship.

 Our Illinois trial lawyers currently follow CDC (Centers for Disease Control and Prevention) Covid-19 guidelines on social distancing to maintain everyone's well-being.